MirjamFi/BioGraphVisart/README.md

 		http://localhost:3000/BioGraphVisart

-3. Select a .graphml-file and select attribute for node coloring to generate a subgraph or select a .json of a previous generated graph.
+3. Select a .graphml-file or select a .json of a previous generated graph.

 4. To show the KEGG Pathways disable Cross-Origin Restrictions in your Browser!